 8. Data storage.

-All Data is held in the United Kingdom.
+According to the General Data Protection Regulation (GDPR) guidlines, all Data is held in the United Kingdom.
 Asante Academy of Chinese Medicine does not store personal data outside the EEA.

 9. Your rights as a data subject:

 At any point whilst practitioners are in possession of, or processing your personal data, all data subjects have the following rights, as described by General Data Protection Regulation:

 - Right of access – you have the right to request a copy of the information that we hold about you.

 - Right of rectification – you have a right to correct data that we hold about you that is inaccurate or incomplete.

 - Right to be forgotten – in certain circumstances you can ask for the data we hold about you to be erased from our records.